johnlinnane/reports/README.md

 ### Ubuntu
 The Ubuntu machine is used both for static analysis of malware and for network traffic analysis.
 Linux has a large selection of useful and lightweight tools that can be used to analyse executables, some of which are listed in the table below.
 The machine was also used as a gateway for situations where the Windows malware needed access to the internet in order to execute successfully.

-# 3. Sality Botnet Report
+# 3. Sality Botnet Report [sality-botnet-report.pdf]

 The objective of this report is to research the workings of a selected botnet.
 The Sality botnet has been highly active globabally in various iterations for close to two decades and continues to be a significant threat to the present day.
 The significance of this botnet will be examined in terms of its impact on an operational level and on a global organisational level.
 Analysis of online research papers, datasets, and pcap files will be used to ascertain the botnet’s workings from a software perspective.
 According to some malware threat maps, Sality is still one of the most pervasive botnets in terms of attack frequency.
 This report aims to investigate whether these map results are due to legacy mislabeling or whether Sality is still highly active.